CCBDA-UPC/Cloud-Computing-QuickStart/Git-Github-Quick-Start.md

 # Git and GitHub Quick Start

-This hands-on is a "simple Beginner's guide" that provides a fast-paced introduction to the basic characteristics of `git` .It is intended for those students enrolled in Computer Science Masters' Courses who have no prior knowledge of git/github, to help them learn the minimum required background knowledge necessary to follow the courses.
+This hands-on quickstart guide is a "simple Beginner's guide" that provides a fast-paced introduction to the basic characteristics of `git` .It is intended for those students enrolled in Computer Science Masters' Courses who have no prior knowledge of git/github, to help them learn the minimum required background knowledge necessary to follow the courses.
 The material has been written to provide a hands-on practice while you are exploring new technical knowledge.
 We recommend you to read this guide on a computer and try to perform all the exercises.

 ## Table of Contents